CNU’s Campaign Finale

 - Creative Design

-Christopher Newport University concluded their groundbreaking, “Defining Significance” campaign with a live celebration featuring the Virginia Symphony Orchestra and a magnificent multimedia light show, produced by Quince Imaging.
+Christopher Newport University concluded their groundbreaking, “Defining Significance” campaign with a live celebration featuring the Virginia Symphony Orchestra and a magnificent multimedia show, produced by Quince Imaging.
 The campaign, which launched in 2014 with a fundraising goal of $42 million, exceeded expectations by a landslide, grossing a total of $66.2 million.
 The proceeds of all fundraising efforts will empower CNU students and staff by providing financial assistance, funding the newest research efforts, and recruiting and sustaining the most talented instructors and students.

 View the Broadcast Video